pulumi/terraform-provider-mongodbatlas/website/docs/r/project.html.markdown

 `mongodbatlas_project` provides a Project resource.
 This allows project to be created.

-~> **IMPORTANT WARNING:**  Changing the name of an existing Project in your Terraform configuration will result the destruction of that Project and related resources (including Clusters) and the re-creation of those resources.
-Terraform will inform you of the destroyed/created resources before applying so be sure to verify any change to your environment before applying.
+~> **IMPORTANT WARNING:**  Changing the name of an existing Project in your configuration will result the destruction of that Project and related resources (including Clusters) and the re-creation of those resources.
+The provider will inform you of the destroyed/created resources before applying so be sure to verify any change to your environment before applying.

 ## Example Usage